Contact your health center to learn more.

 Assessment Individual Therapy Family Therapy Group Therapy Wellness and Prevention

-RAHS social workers offer screening and assessment for a variety of mental health issues facing children and adolescents today.
+RAHS social workers offer screening and assessment for a variety of behavioral health issues facing children and adolescents today.
 These issues include, but are not limited to, depression, anxiety, post-traumatic stress disorder (PTSD), attention deficit hyperactivity disorder (ADHD), trauma, grief, suicidal ideation, substance abuse and adjustment disorders.
 Comprehensive screening and assessments are available to individual students at each of our RAHS Health Centers, and to members of the community.
-Screening and assessment take place prior to all of the therapy services offered at RAHS.
+Screening and assessments take place prior to all of the therapy services offered at RAHS.

 RAHS social workers offer a variety of individual therapeutic interventions including, cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), interpersonal therapy, supportive therapy, motivational interviewing and more.
 Individual therapy sessions are designed to address a variety of psycho-social issues.
 They typically take place over several 1-on-1 sessions between student and social worker, and usually last between 30-60 minutes per session.
 Crisis counseling is also available at each RAHS Health Center.

 RAHS is unique in that its’ social workers can offer counseling services not just to the individual, but to families as well.
-In general, family therapy sessions take place during the school day, and involve the identified patient and his/her family members.
+In general, family therapy sessions take place during the school day, and involve the identified patient and their family members.
 Parent sessions are also available.
 Family therapy seeks to address issues that affect the patient and other family members as well.

 RAHS social workers offer group therapy sessions, designed to address specific issues that small groups of students may be experiencing.
 These issues include, but are not limited to, depression, anxiety, and anger management.
 Group therapy often utilizes principles from Cognitive behavioral therapy and/or dialectical behavioral therapy to address specific psycho-social issues.
 Groups are offered periodically during the school year, and often cater to site specific needs.